floooh/floooh.github.io/_posts/2020-08-23-sokol-bindgen.md

 thinking about special C++ bindings even though the Sokol headers are usable from C++ just fine right now.
-But they are not as convenient to use from C++ as from C99, because it turned out that the limited designated initialization in C++20 isn't all that useful for initializing non-trivial data structured with dozens of members and nested structs and arrays.
+But they are not as convenient to use from C++ as from C99, because it turned out that the limited designated initialization in C++20 isn't all that useful for initializing non-trivial data structures with dozens of members and nested structs and arrays.
 So it probably makes sense to create C++ bindings which implement the builder pattern instead of relying on designated initialization.
 Another option might be to convert the